 For the past few weeks, I have been commuting to work everyday.
-It isn’t as bad as my previous Commute to Hell, but it is a 30 mile round trip, which has been using up a lot of my gas.
+It isn’t as bad as my old commute but it is a 30 mile round trip and uses up a lot of my gas.
 The main reason I have been using so much gas is because I have to take one of the busiest highways in Phoenix everyday.I typically come to a complete stop at lease 10 times on the highway.
 Sometimes it is far worse than that and I end up taking side streets which adds even more miles to the trip.
 It is really racking up the mileage on my car, which is not helping me sell it.
 So I have decided to take the bus, and this is why:

 1. The Route Runs Right By My Apartment/Work

 I have done some research on the bus routes here, and I was happy to find an express route that comes right by my apartment.
 It literally comes at the end of the block, which is all of a 2 minute walk from my front door.
 From there, it runs to downtown Phoenix which is where I work.
 The stop downtown is within a short walking distance of where I work.
 So it may actually work out better than anticipated.
 I will have to get up earlier in the morning to make it on the bus, but this is a price I am willing to pay to save money.
 I will be getting home around 5:35, which really isn’t much later than if I drove.
 Even if I did leave around 4:45 to beat traffic.

 I looked up the cost of using the express route, and it turns out it is no where near as much as I thought.
 For a measly $30 a month, I can have unlimited usage of the bus here in Phoenix.
 That is less than it costs me to fill up one tank in my car.
 My car gets 30 MPG easily, even better on the highway, but the bus is still far cheaper than using my car.